Caring for Our Communities

 Migration is central to the story of our API community and we must continue to fight for a safer home for everyone.

-LC 2786 Universal Legal Representation would expand legal services to Oregonians at risk of deportation through use of massive collaborative representation through community-based lawyering and client empowerment.
+HB 3230 Universal Legal Representation would expand legal services to Oregonians at risk of deportation through use of massive collaborative representation through community-based lawyering and client empowerment.

 Through the COVID 19 Pandemic, the inequities in our education system were laid bare for all to see.
 Now we must support bold policies to close these gaps.